 Who should take Hepatitis C test?

-It is a must for all women to take Hepatitis C testing but women who fall under this category must do something now and get tested immediately.
+It is a must for all women to take Hepatitis C testing but women who fall into this category must do something now and get tested immediately.

 - Women whose family with Hepatitis C history

-- Women who uses injection or had used injection in the past
+- Women who use injection or had used injection in the past

 - Women who engaged in risky sexual behavior such as having multiple partners and having unprotected sex